Please select a partnership to see additional information:

 - Make it common practice to enable children with disabilities to make their wishes and feelings known in respect of their care and treatment.

-- Ensure that children with disabilities receive appropriate personal, health and social education (including sex education).
+- Ensure that children with disabilities receive appropriate personal, health and social education (including Personal, Social, Health Education [PSHE]).

 - Make sure that all children with disabilities know how to raise concerns and give them access to a range of adults with whom they can communicate.
-This could mean using interpreters and facilitators who are skilled in using the child’s preferred method of communication.
+This could mean using interpreters, advocates and facilitators who are skilled in using the child’s preferred method of communication.

 - Recognise and utilise key sources of support including staff in schools, friends and family members where appropriate.

 - Develop the safe support services that families want, and a culture of openness and joint working with parents and carers on the part of services.

 - Ensure that guidance on good practice is in place and being followed in relation to: intimate care and ensure training for this is updated every 6 to 12 months and according to the changing needs of the child; working with children of the opposite sex; managing behaviour that challenges families and services; issues around consent to treatment; anti-bullying and inclusion strategies; sexuality and safe sexual behaviour among young people; monitoring and challenging placement arrangements for young people living away from home.

 Carers are relied upon (whether family or paid carers) as a source of information about children with disabilities and to interpret and explain behaviour or symptoms.
 Professional staff can potentially feel out of their depth in terms of knowledge of a child’s impairment, where the familiar developmental milestones may not apply.